Armstrong Teasdale Ranks on American Lawyer’s Pro Bono Scorecard

 The American Lawyer defines pro bono work as legal services donated to organizations or individuals and excludes work done by paralegals or summer associates, time spent on bar association work, and nonlegal work for charities or nonprofits.

 Some of the firm’s largest pro bono matters in 2018 included the following:

-- Attorneys Daniel Wofsey, David Loseman and Jon Cline counsel Non-Profit Real Estate Advisors (NPREA), a group that provides pro-bono real estate consulting services to small and medium size nonprofits.
+- Attorneys Daniel Wofsey and David Loseman counsel Non-Profit Real Estate Advisors (NPREA), a group that provides pro-bono real estate consulting services to small and medium size nonprofits.
 It has counseled nonprofits for leasing, selling and constructing property in the St. Louis metropolitan area.
 During 2018, NPREA provided services to a variety of nonprofits including Youthbridge Foundation, Developmental Disability Resources, Doorways, Emmaus Homes and Annie’s Hope.

 - Attorneys including Intellectual Property Partner Courtney Jackson handle legal work for Ten by Three, formerly known as the Blessing Basket Project.
 The nonprofit focuses on reducing poverty in Third World countries by helping artisans become entrepreneurs, earn sufficient income through the making of artisan goods, and build their businesses to sustainability.
 Upon “graduation,” the artisans exit the program having ended the cycle of poverty for themselves and their families.
 Armstrong Teasdale’s work for the organization includes managing the nonprofit’s entire trademark portfolio and filing new applications and/or maintenance documents on its behalf.